← Back to Journal

 Each format has trade-offs.
 A pre-assembled set with the guest and reminders is universal, scalable, and independent of whether the guide is nearby at any given point.
 A set with the guide reduces risk when the guest forgets theirs at the hotel and may work better where accompaniment is constant.
 The key point: adaptation to a specific tour and guiding style is possible, and the choice of format stays with the operator.

-What changes when this layer appears
+What changes when this layer is in place

 The tour feels more complete and more valuable.
 When you take on as much preparation as possible — issue a backpack suited to the route, a sleeping bag with the right temperature rating, the right socks, the right care — the tour feels more considered and runs with fewer problems.
 The guest sees how much effort has been taken off their shoulders and how thoroughly everything has been prepared.
 Reviews tend to improve.